 The BIG-IP system Configuration utility supports the following browsers and versions:

 Protocol Security Manager (PSM) comes with the Advanced Firewall Module (AFM) license and with the Application Security Manager (ASM) license.
 To use PSM, you must license AFM or ASM.
 AFM, ASM and PSM have separate provisioning.

 For more information regarding Advanced Firewall Module, go to https://support.f5.com.

-The following instructions explain how to install Protocol Security Manager (PSM) version 11.3.0.
-This section lists only the very basic steps for installing the software.
+This section covers very basic steps for installing the software.
 You can find complete, step-by-step installation and upgrade instructions in BIG-IP System: Upgrading Active/Standby Systems and BIG-IP System: Upgrading Active-Active Systems, and we strongly recommend that you reference these documents to ensure successful completion of the installation process.

 The upgrade process installs the software on the inactive installation location that you specify.
 This process usually takes between three to seven minutes.
 During the upgrade process, you see messages posted on the screen.
 For example, you might see a prompt asking whether to upgrade the End User Diagnostics (EUD), depending on the version you have installed.
 To upgrade the EUD (recommended), type yes, otherwise, type no.

 You can check the status of an active installation operation by running the command tmsh show sys software.

 If installation fails, you can view the log file.
 The system stores the installation log file as /var/log/liveinstall.log.